HLasse/GarminRunStats/README.md

 # GarminRunStats
-A ShinyR app for visualizing running progress downloaded from Garmin Connect.
+A ShinyR app for visualizing running progress using your data from Garmin Connect.

 Try the app in action [here](https://hlasse.shinyapps.io/GarminRunStats/]).